-- 1. The Board is responsible for the overall policy and direction of the Club, and manages day-to-day operations of the Club.
+- 1. The Board is responsible for the overall policy and direction of the Club as well as management of day-to-day operations of the Club.
 To include but not limited to: - a.
 Shall vote on all new game rules and rule changes passed by the Senate. - b.
-Shall have all the rights and responsibilities mandated and authorized by the statutes of the State of Maryland provided for a Board of Directors.
+Shall have all the rights and responsibilities mandated and authorized by the statutes of the State of Maryland provided for a Board of Directors. - c.
+Responsible for maintaining all rule books, writing and maintaining all policy and procedure documents, and ensuring these are made available to Players. - d.
+Members of the Board cannot vote on the Noble Council or Senate except as described elsewhere in the bylaws.

-- c.
-Responsible for maintaining all rule books, and writing and maintaining all policy and procedure documents, and ensuring they are made available to Participants. - d.
-Members of the Board cannot vote on the Noble Council or Senate except as described elsewhere in the bylaws. - e.
-Members of the Board receive no compensation. - 2.
+- e.
+Members of the Board receive no compensation. - f.
+The Board is responsible for running or delegating the running of all Club events. - g.
+The Board is responsible at all times for enforcement of Club Rules, Bylaws and Policies. - 2.
 There shall be 5 voting members of the Board consisting of President, Vice President, Magistrate, Secretary, and Treasurer.
 There shall be 2 non-voting members of the board consisting of the Land Marshal and President Emeritus.